 - Tree removal of up to 3 trees – $126.00

 - Tree removal of additional trees – $42

 - Work in a Tree Protection Zone – $72

 Process to follow

-- Make payment of application fee for your permit
+- Make a payment of the application fee for your permit

-- Indicate details of where the tree is located, property, and site location to facilitate inspection.
+- Indicate details of where the tree is located, the property, and the site location to facilitate inspection.
 Label the tree whose request has been made.
-Make a sketch plan showing measurement and other features around.
+Make a sketch plan showing measurements and other features around.

 - Give details of the trees to replace the existing ones in case the permit is approved.

 Factors that the council considers before approving the permit

 - Type of the tree in question